percona/pmm-doc/docs/get-started/HA.md

         ```

     !!! note alert alert-primary "Note"
-        In the first case, the `--network` and `--ip` flags are used to assign a specific IP address to the container within the Docker network created in Step 2.
-This IP address is referenced in subsequent steps as the address of the VictoriaMetrics service.
-In the second case, where the services are running on separate instances, these flags are not necessary as VictoriaMetrics will bind to the default network interface.
+        - If you run the services on the same instance,  the `--network` and `--ip` flags are used to assign a specific IP address to the container within the Docker network created in Step 2.
+This IP address is referenced in subsequent steps as the VictoriaMetrics service address.
+        - The `--network` and `--ip` flags are not required if the services are running on separate instances, as VictoriaMetrics will bind to the default network interface.

 ### **Step 5: Set up PostgreSQL**